mgolladaywork1/stock-on-router/README.md

 ## This section is almost like milestone 2 in Angular Doc.
 I created the AppRoutingModule for a more complex application ahead.

-In this section, I created the simple AppRoutingModule.
+In this session, I created the simple AppRoutingModule.
 It took the router part in AppModule that was created in milestone 1; and after removing the router codes in AppModule, import AppRoutingModule to AppModule.
 When running the application, features and output should still be similar as of milestone 1.

 ```
 import { RouterModule, Routes } from '@angular/router';